 Inflammation is a leading cause of gastrointestinal pain.

 Often associated with inflammatory bowel disease, inflammation is present in other painful GI disorders also.
 Where there is pain, there is inflammation.

 When the immune system attacks a bacteria or food that appears to be a threat, inflammation in the intestines occurs.
 It is also difficult to digest food well when the intestines are inflamed.

 Inflammation is an essential function in the body that can help and hurt.
 If the inflammation does not resolve quickly enough, it can damage the intestines and cause disease, chronic pain, and exacerbate the inflammation.

-When you eat inflammatory foods regularly, you are repeatedly triggering the inflammatory response causing your pain.
+When you eat inflammatory foods regularly, you repeatedly trigger the inflammatory response causing your pain.